meyhaa/Interactive-Lab-Hub/Lab 1/README.md

 ![Interactions for revised storyboard](https://github.com/meyhaa/Interactive-Lab-Hub/blob/Fall2021/Lab%201/revised_storyboard_interactions.png)

+Videos of the two interactions: (Note: for feasibility purposes, most of these videos were filmed during the daytime rather than nighttime as specified in the storyboard)

 The original iteraction of sit-out-of-bed interaction can be found [here](https://drive.google.com/file/d/1DWvN_szDh4go8i45v5cYj-FrFcgGJjQn/view?usp=sharing)

 The video of the added interaction from part 2 of this lab can be found [here](https://youtu.be/jM9cJD8Z-gE)